-- A. Solicit and obtain additional signature; or - B. Submit proof that all or some of the rejected signatures are good and should be counted.
+- 1. Solicit and obtain additional signature; or - 2.
+Submit proof that all or some of the rejected signatures are valid and should be counted.

 As an example, a petition proposing an amendment to the Arkansas Constitution must contain at the time of filing at least 89,151 signatures.
-After verification of signatures, at least seventy-five percent (75%) or 66,864 of those signatures must be determined to be registered voters in order for the Sponsor to be eligible to submit additional signatures.
-In addition, the valid signatures must be determined to meet the seventy-five percent (75%) threshold from at least fifteen (15) counties around the state.
+After verification of signatures, at least seventy-five percent (75%) (i.e., 66,864) of those signatures must be by registered voters for the Sponsor to be eligible to submit additional signatures.
+In addition, the valid signatures must meet the seventy-five percent (75%) threshold from at least fifteen (15) counties around the state.